Management

 Master of Business Administration (MBA)

-MBA 701 Quantitative Analysis for Decision Making 3
+MBA 701 Quantitative Analysis 3

 Quantitative methods and spreadsheet skills to support management practice and decision making.
 Topics include statistical hypothesis testing, confidence intervals, regression analysis, optimization modeling, decision analysis and risk analysis.